Lower Bias, Higher Welfare: How Creator Competition Reshapes Bias-Variance Tradeoff in Recommendation Platforms?: Additional Experimental Results

 \section{Additional Experimental Results}

 To further examine the robustness of our findings, we report two sets of supplementary experiments.

-\paragraph{(1) Varying data and modeling configurations.} We first vary the experimental configuration along variant dimensions, including: (i) the parameter values $(n,K)$, (ii) the dataset (Amazon-Music~\citep{he2016ups}), and (iii) the feature-extraction baseline (DeepMF~\citep{xue2017dmf}).
-The resulting optimal $\lambda^*$ values under the non-strategic baseline and each mechanism are summarized in \cref{tab:additional-configuration}.
+\paragraph{(1) Varying data and modeling configurations.} We first vary the experimental configuration along variant dimensions, including: (i) the parameter values ($n,K$), (ii) the dataset (Digital-Music\footnote{The ``Digital Music'' category of the Amazon Product Reviews corpus~\citep{he2016ups}.
+As with the Instant-Video dataset, we use the 5-score subset, consisting of 5,541 users, 3,568 items and 64,706 ratings.}), and (iii) the feature-extraction baseline (DeepMF~\citep{xue2017dmf}).
+The resulting optimal $\lambda$ values under the non-strategic baseline and each mechanism are summarized in \cref{tab:additional-configuration}.

-\paragraph{(2) Changing the platform objective.} We additionally replace the platform objective used in the main text (i.e., the \emph{User Welfare}) with \emph{Nash Social Welfare} \citep{caragiannis2019unreasonableNSW} and re-run the full set of experiments across all environments.
-The corresponding optimal $\lambda^*$ values are reported in \cref{tab:additional-NSW}.
+\paragraph{(2) Changing the platform objective.} We additionally extend our analysis by replacing the platform objective (i.e., \emph{User Welfare}) with \emph{Nash Social Welfare} \citep{caragiannis2019unreasonableNSW}.
+Crucially, we re-run the full suite of experiments while strictly mirroring the configurations used in the main text.
+The corresponding optimal $\lambda$ values are reported in \cref{tab:additional-NSW}.